assely/documentation/pagination.md

 #### Paginating Posts before Quering

-Next, you need to setup pagination before quering results.
-Use `paginate` method where and pass current page number as first argument.
+Next, you need to setup pagination before querying results.
+Use `paginate` method where and pass current page number as the first argument.

-By default, number of posts displayed per page are specifed by `get_option('posts_per_page')` option.
-However, if you uses diffrent number you can pass it as second argument.
+By default, number of posts displayed per page are specified by `get_option('posts_per_page')` option.
+However, if you uses a diffrent number you can pass it as the second argument.

 ```php
 Post::type('movies')->paginate($paged, $perPage = null);